External Transfer Applicants

 Students who have earned 12 or more credits at another accredited college or university since graduating from high school are eligible to apply as transfer applicants.
+You are also considered a transfer student if you are enrolled full-time at another institution.
 For more information about applying as a transfer applicant, please visit the Undergraduate Admissions Application Process Overview.

 Rising sophomore and rising junior applicants (i.e., those who apply in their freshman or sophomore year) are eligible to transfer.
 Current juniors and seniors are not eligible for transfer to the Hotel School, but may want to consider our Masters of Management in Hospitality program.

 - Strong academic record at the college level.
 In general, successful applicants have at least a 3.0 GPA with no grade lower than a C.

 - Full-time standing each prior university semester, with few, if any, pass/fail or satisfactory/unsatisfactory-graded courses

 - Chemistry with a lab component taken in either high school or college